Truth be known, there is no such thing as a hypoallergenic breed of dog, although some dogs may be less allergenic than others.

 - Yorkshire Terriers

-Of course, choosing your breed needs to consider more than just your allergies – where they are to be housed, how much time you have to spend brushing daily, time available for exercising and your budget for food and grooming all comes into it.
-This will ensure you will find your best match and mate for life.
+Of course, when choosing your breed you need to consider more than just your allergies – where they are to be housed, how much time you have to spend brushing daily, time available for exercising and your budget for food, Veterinary expenses and grooming all comes into it.
+This will ensure you will find your best match and friend for life.